 What I do

-I’m part of the team that focuses on maintaining and improving the customer checkout and vendor administration dashboard - the product that our vendors and their customers use every day.
+I’m part of the team that focuses on maintaining and improving the buyer checkout and seller administration dashboard - the product that our sellers and their buyers use every day.

 A typical day